pxg/pxg.github.io/_posts/2015-11-27-rename-postgres-table-with-alembic.markdown

 ---
 layout: post
 title:  Rename Postgres table with Alembic migrations
-description: Rename Posgres sequences when renaming tables
+description: Rename PostgreSQL tables, sequences and indexes
 date:   2015-11-27 09:56:00
 categories: Python
-draft: True
 ---
+In this article I'll discuss the approach I take to rename Postgres tables using Alembic.
+This includes renaming all references to the old table name such as sequences and indexes.

 I'm a fan of SQLAlchemy and Postgres, I like to use them with Alembic to manage my database migrations.
 My normal workflow with Alembic is:

 1. Edit SQLAlchemy models